Grimrukh/soulstruct-blender/README.md

 doing any real rendering.
 This can be useful for quickly checking that textures are assigned and mapped correctly.
 Use the `Material Preview` Viewport Shading mode to see more accurate rendered FLVER textures.

-## Upcoming Features and Known Issues
+## Known Issues

-- I have done no testing with **Dark Souls III**.
+- I have done exactly zero testing with **Dark Souls III**.
 FLVER files can probably be imported and exported, but material shaders may not be handled well or at all.
 - Support for at least Dark Souls 2 FLVER models is likely to come.
 - More comprehensive documentation and video tutorials to come.

 ## Bug Reporting

-If you come across any problems or bugs, please file a Git bug report to help Grimrukh improve the add-on.
+If you come across any problems or bugs, please file a Git bug report to help me improve the add-on.

 Version 2.0 was a signifificant overhaul, so bare with me if any new bugs have appeared.